-Where necessary, producers must use only approved, humane husbandry procedures accepted by the American Humane CertifiedTM program.
+Producers must use only approved, humane husbandry procedures accepted by the American Humane CertifiedTM program.
 Husbandry procedures must be performed at the earliest possible age.
 These practices must not be performed on sick or injured animals.
-All of these practices must be performed by designated, trained and competent personnel or the herd veterinarian using appropriate, well-maintained equipment in a way which minimizes suffering and optimizes recovery.
-Procedures include supernumerary teat removal, disbudding/ dehorning, castration, and other surgical procedures.
+All practices must be performed by designated, trained and competent personnel or the herd veterinarian using appropriate, well-maintained equipment.
+Practices must be performed in a way which minimizes suffering- including the use of local anesthetics and analgesics- and which optimizes recovery.